Genevan Institute for Reformed Studies

 More likely, Mary and Joseph along with the heads of relative’s families converged on Bethlehem.
 They would likely have traveled in a caravan with their fathers, grandfathers, brothers, uncles, and any other family members that chose to go with them.
 By Roman law they all had to go there at that time.

-It is clear from Luke 2:42-52 that this family traveled in large caravans.
+It is clear from Luke 2:42-52 that this family did at times travel in large caravans.
 That was the time when Jesus as a twelve-year-old stayed behind when the family left Jerusalem to return to Nazareth.
 They had gone about a day’s journey before Mary and Joseph realized that their son was not among others in the group traveling with them.

 “… And when the feast was ended, as they were returning, the boy Jesus stayed behind in Jerusalem.
 His parents did not know it, but supposing him to be in the group they went a day’s journey, but then they began to search for him among their relatives and acquaintances, and when they did not find him, they returned to Jerusalem, searching for him.”